Skip to content

 Special thanks to Georgia for the opportunity to review her book.
 Girl Hunter releases tomorrow, December 13th.
 Make sure to check out Georgia’s blog and pick up your copy of Girl Hunter.

-9 Responses to “Book Report: “Girl Hunter” by Georgia Pelligrini”
+9 thoughts on “Book Report: “Girl Hunter” by Georgia Pelligrini”

 not surprisingly this one has been on my radar.